She specializes primarily in corporate law and transactions.

 The article has been published in GesRZ (Der Gesellschafter - Zeitschrift für Gesellschafts- und Unternehmensrecht), published by Linde Verlag.

-The experienced lawyer specializes primarily in the areas of corporate law and capital market law.
+She specializes primarily in corporate law and transactions.